-Mr. Schecter has represented clients in a wide range of matters involving trade secret misappropriation; software development and implementation; partnership, corporate control, and other contract disputes; trademark, trade dress, copyright and patent infringement; false advertising and unfair competition; motion picture and television distribution; violation of rights of publicity; and class action defense.
-Mr. Schecter also has represented a number of clients in disputes arising out of merger and acquisition transactions and financings, insolvency proceedings, and fiduciary duty and other claims against directors.
+Mr. Schecter has represented clients across industries in a wide range of matters involving trade secret misappropriation; software development and implementation; partnership, corporate control, and other contract disputes; trademark, trade dress, copyright, and patent infringement; false advertising and unfair competition; motion picture and television distribution; and class action defense.
+Mr. Schecter also has represented a number of clients in disputes arising out of merger and acquisition transactions and financings, insolvency proceedings, and fiduciary duty and other claims against officers and directors.

-Before joining Latham & Watkins in 1994, Mr. Schecter was a law clerk for Senior Judge Irving Hill of the United States District Court for the Central District of California.
+Before joining Latham in 1994, Mr. Schecter was a law clerk for Senior Judge Irving Hill of the United States District Court for the Central District of California.

 Mr. Schecter’s notable victories as a trial attorney and in other prominent matters include:

-A complete defense award for Live Nation in a matter tried to the ICC International Court of Arbitration, in an action arising from an agreement to develop and implement a ticketing software platform for Live Nation’s domestic and international promotion and venue management businesses.
-Following a lengthy arbitration, Mr. Schecter and the Latham team established that CTS Eventim failed to meet its obligations under the agreement to deliver a software system suitable for the North American, British, and certain European markets, defeated Eventim’s claims and request for US$920,000,000 in damages, and obtained an award for Live Nation of monies wrongly retained by CTS Eventim.
+- A complete defense award for Live Nation in a matter tried to the ICC International Court of Arbitration, in an action arising from an agreement to develop and implement a ticketing software platform for Live Nation’s domestic and international promotion and venue management businesses.
+Following a lengthy arbitration, Mr. Schecter and the Latham team established that CTS Eventim failed to meet its obligations to deliver a software system suitable for the North American, British, and certain European markets, defeated Eventim’s claims and request for US$920 million in damages, and obtained an award for Live Nation of monies wrongly retained by CTS Eventim.

-A complete victory as lead counsel in an arbitration for Canadian computer software vendors Constellation Software and Harris Computer, in a breach of contract action brought by the Los Angeles Unified School District (LAUSD) (the second largest school district in the US), alleging that Harris failed to deliver an Integrated Student Information Software system.
-Mr. Schecter led the trial team which won a complete rejection of LAUSD’s claims – for which LAUSD sought damages of more than US$60 million– and an award in favor of Harris of more than US$10 million on counterclaims.
+- A complete victory as lead counsel in an arbitration for Canadian computer software vendors Constellation Software and Harris Computer, in a breach of contract action brought by the Los Angeles Unified School District (LAUSD) (the second largest school district in the US), alleging that Harris failed to deliver an Integrated Student Information Software system.
+Mr. Schecter led the trial team which won a complete rejection of LAUSD’s claim for more than US$60 million in damages, and won an award in favor of Harris of more than US$10 million on counterclaims.

-- A complete defense verdict at jury trial, representing the owners of a robotic game competition in federal court in New York against claims of tortious interference brought by a competitor
+- A complete defense verdict at jury trial, representing the owners of a robotic game competition in federal court in the Southern District of New York against claims of tortious interference brought by a competitor.

 - Successfully opposing class certification and winning summary judgment for the National Football League Players Association in litigation asserting that NFLPA failed to generate licensing opportunities for retired football players.
 Conducted successful oral argument to Ninth Circuit on appeal.

-- Summary judgment for Franchise Pictures in a dispute with Morgan Creek Productions over copyright mortgages in numerous motion pictures
+- Winning summary judgment for Debtor Franchise Pictures in a matter litigated in Bankruptcy Court with Morgan Creek Productions over copyright mortgages in numerous motion pictures.